2020 is full of challenges and opportunities for independent agencies.

 Richard Exon, Founder of Joint London, says, “15 years ago, your independent agencies were private versions of the publicly-owned or holding company-owned agencies.
 Today, all our businesses are different in type, specialism and expertise.
 Huge diversification means we can compete with holding companies for different clients on different briefs.”

 2. Having less resource than key competitors.

-Since indie agencies often have less resource available to them than their bigger counterparts, it’s crucial to allocate it where it counts.
+Since independent agencies often have less resource available to them than their bigger counterparts, it’s crucial to allocate it where it counts.

 Knowing how consumers will respond to a campaign before launch is a sure way to streamline spend and improve ROI.